franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

-- **FIX** Some messages width break the chat container after using 'show more'.
+- Some messages width break the chat container after using 'show more'.
   - This happens only when the text has a long chain of chars without a single space.
+    **POSSIBLE FIX** Only if the text is long enough get a list of 'words 'in the text if the word is too long use the logic mentioned above.
 - When a user archives a contact, all group-like chats in which the contact is in will be archived as well.
 - When a user deletes a chat, the chat will be deleted from all the users in the chat
   - To fix this, you need to implement something similar to archive view logic.